Forrige Neste

 Purchase tickets

 You can easily purchase tickets online before arrival.
 Please buy your tickets prior to midnight the day before your arrival.
 When you arrive at the park just bring your receipt showing your name.
-Buy tickets here.

-Height & Weight Requirements
+Height & age; Weight Rules

 Some of our courses have height requirements and we follow the same colour coding as most ski resorts.
 The easiest courses are marked with orange, while the most challenging ones are red.
 In between you’ll find orange, green, blue.